arctic-fire-development/meta-afdc-routinely/README.md

 # meta-afdc-routinely
 This is a third-party yocto layer for the Routine.ly GCS on Edison

+These directions are for building the flash image from scratch and for setting up a repository

 ## Download the Edison Source
 1. install build system dependencies
   - `sudo apt-get install build-essential git diffstat gawk chrpath texinfo libtool gcc-multilib`